 The Committee on Strategic Enrollment is responsible for establishing overarching strategic enrollment priorities that support the educational and research mission of the university.
 This includes:

-- understanding the current state of enrollment management at GW and in higher education:
+- understanding the current state of enrollment management at GW:

 - enrollment variables and potential institutional impacts;

 - enrollment goals, pricing and financial aid strategy, and commitment to student persistence;